MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 If the Wand had the activate type "toggle," when the attendee clicked again, it would trigger a second, different "state", or set of behaviors.
 However, the Wand's activate type is "single", and this means that every time the attendee clicks, the same "state", or set of behaviors, is repeated.

 To release the Wand, the attendee presses the Space key; this causes the Wand drops to the ground.
-When the Wand *isn't* being held, we don't want the sparkly vapor particle effect to show at the tip of the Wand.
+When the Wand *isn't* being held, we don't want the sparkly vapor particle effect to run at the tip of the Wand.
 The nodes in the **If not occupied, Turn off Wand** node group turn off this particle effect.

 ![A screen shot of the Wand's full script graph with the first section highlighted.](../../../media/enhance-your-environment/equips-in-detail/040-full-script-graph-section-one-highlighted.png)